-- 2.1 Make arrangements to the satisfaction of the General Manager of Engineering Services, the Director of Legal Services, and the Approving Officer for the consolidation of Lots 12 to 15, all of Block 303 District Lot 526 Plan 590 to create a single parcel and subdivision of that site to result in the dedication of the following for lane purposes: - (a) The north 10 ft.; - (b) The east 20 ft.; and - (c) An additional 10 x 10 ft. corner cut at the northeast corner of the site, all as per the diagram below.

-Note to Applicant: A subdivision plan and application to the Subdivision and Strata Group is required.
-For general information see http://vancouver.ca/home-property-development/apply-to-subdivide-or-join-properties.aspx

-- 2.2 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for release of an Easement and Indemnity Agreement 459373M (commercial crossing) prior to building occupancy. - Note to Applicant: Arrangements are to be secured prior to zoning enactment, with release to occur prior to issuance of an occupancy permit for the site.
-Provision of a letter of commitment will satisfactorily address this condition for zoning enactment. - 2.3 Provision of a Services Agreement to detail the on- and off-site works and services necessary or incidental to the servicing of the site (collectively called the "Services") such that they are designed, constructed, and installed at no cost to the City and all necessary street dedications and Rights-of-Way for the Services are provided.
+- 2.1 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for consolidation of The East 1/2 and West 1/2 of Lot 16, and The East 1/2 and West 1/2 of Lot 17, and Lot 18, all of Block 283 District Lot 526 Plan 590 to create a single parcel and subdivision of that site to result in the dedication of the North 10 ft. for lane purposes. - Note to Applicant: A subdivision plan and application to the Subdivision and Strata Group is required.
+For general information see the subdivision website at: http://vancouver.ca/home-property-development/apply-to-subdivide-or-join-properties.aspx - 2.2 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services to permit the encroachment of the proposed fence and landscaping that will encroach onto the lane dedication area. - Note to Applicant: An application to the City Surveyor is required for the encroachment agreement. - 2.3 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for release of an Easement and Indemnity Agreement 421797M (commercial crossing) prior to building occupancy. - Note to Applicant: Arrangements are to be secured prior to zoning enactment, with release to occur prior to issuance of an occupancy permit for the site.
+Provision of a letter of commitment will satisfactorily address this condition for zoning enactment. - 2.4 Provision of a Services Agreement to detail the on- and off-site works and services necessary or incidental to the servicing of the site (collectively called the "Services") such that they are designed, constructed, and installed at no cost to the City and all necessary street dedications and Rights-of-Way for the Services are provided.
 No development permit for the site, or any portion thereof, or for any building or improvements thereon will be issued until the letter of credit, as security for the Services, is provided.
 The timing for the delivery of the Services shall be determined by the General Manager of Engineering Services in his sole discretion and holds shall be placed on such permits as deemed necessary in his sole discretion.
-Except as explicitly provided for in Condition 2.4, the Services are not excess and/or extended services and the applicant is not entitled to a Latecomer Agreement. - (a) Provision of adequate water service to meet the domestic and fire flow demands of the project.
+Except as explicitly provided for in Condition 2.5, the Services are not excess and/or extended services and the applicant is not entitled to a Latecomer Agreement. - (a) Provision of adequate water service to meet the domestic and fire flow demands of the project.

-Note to Applicant: Based on the confirmed Fire Underwriter's Survey Required Fire Flows and domestic flows submitted by Aplin Martin dated February 21, 2024, no water main upgrades are required to service the development.
+Note to Applicant: Based on the confirmed Fire Underwriter's Survey Required Fire Flows and domestic flows submitted by Creus Engineering Ltd. dated November 30, 2023, no water main upgrades are required to service the development.

-The main servicing the proposed development is 150 mm.
-Should the development require water service connections larger than 150 mm, the developer shall upsize the existing main to the satisfaction of the General Manager of Engineering Services.
+The main servicing the proposed development is 200 mm on West 7th Avenue.
+Should the development require water service connections larger than 200 mm, the developer shall upsize the existing main to the satisfaction of the General Manager of Engineering Services.
 The developer is responsible for 100% of the cost of the upgrading.
 The maximum water service connection size is 300 mm.